marcotrosi/init.lua/README.md

 This function provides a quick way to parse the commandline arguments passed to the script.
 It can not be fed with a configuration to describe the supported arguments, instead it only extracts whatever the user has passed as args.
 Therefore it's recommended to use this function only for rapid prototyping.
+The function parameters are only for internal recursive calls and not for the users.

 The following features are supported ...